Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Discussion and Conclusions

 We have also studied the $U$ velocity.
 We presented a similar x-y map, but coloured with the local median values of the radial velocity $U$ (Fig. \ref{fig:U}).
 The signal is quite different between $U$ and $\Delta V$: since we do not find spiral bands equivalent to either arms or inter-arms, instead finding elongated triangular features that cannot be identified as spirals.

-Finally, regarding the vertical velocity $W$, we also analyse this velocity in the x-y projection (Fig.\ref{fig:W}).The simplest models to study the vertical velocities, $W$, would expect this map to be nothing more than noise.
-However, there is some structure to be found in this map.
-Any such structure would not be expected on the Galactic disc if it were isolated from external forces.

-We find two structures in Fig. \ref{fig:W}: the clearest one is a red arch at $R \sim 9.5$ kpc akin to the $\delta$ structure; the second one is a faint blue arch at $R \sim 8.2$ kpc akin to the local arm, but only present ahead of the Sun (i.e. y$>0$).
+Finally, regarding the vertical component $W$, we also analyse this velocity in the x-y projection (Fig.\ref{fig:W}).
+The simplest models to study the vertical velocities, $W$, would expect this map to be nothing more than noise.
+However, we do find two structures: the clearest one is a red arch at $R \sim 9.5$ kpc akin to the $\delta$ structure; the second one is a faint blue arch at $R \sim 8.2$ kpc akin to the Local arm, but only present ahead of the Sun (i.e. y$>0$).

 The brightest structure found in $W$ is consistent with the the spiral arm $\delta$ found in Fig. \ref{fig:DV}; the presence and shape of this structure in the vertical velocity component suggest a possible scenario of a dwarf galaxy crossing the plane in the not-too-recent past.
 When including all three velocity components, this feature presents significant signal in both $\Delta V$ and $W$, as well as a faint signal in $U$; even if there is no known significant signature of an overdensity in any type of objects, the $\delta$ structure is a complex kinematic perturbation that resides within the Galactic disc.